MegaITA/redm-cli/README.md

 # RedM-CLI

 This is a simple but helpful tool to help developers like me to speed up their creation process.
-One thing I always hated was creating the same folder and fxmanifest structure over and over again, copy pasting was not a valid solution for me so I decided to create something on my own.
+One thing I always hated was creating the same folder and fxmanifest structure over and over again, copy pasting was not a valid solution for me so I decided to build something simple but effective.

 ## Getting Started